rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 ```

 Now it's time to gather everything in one function based on the above descriptions about MSR Bitmaps.
-The following function first checks for the sanity of MSR; then, it changes the MSR Bitmap of the target logical core (this is why we hold both the Physical Address and the Virtual Address of MSR Bitmap, the physical address for VMCS fields, and the virtual address to ease the modification).
-If it's a read (**rdmsr**) for low MSRs, then set the corresponding bit in MSRBitmap Virtual Address, if it's a write (**wrmsr**) for the low MSRs then modify the MSRBitmap + 2048 (as noted in Intel manual) and exact the same thing for high MSRs (between 0xC0000000 and 0xC0001FFF) but don't forget the subtraction (0xC0000000) because 0xC000nnnn is not a valid bit :d.
+The following function first checks for the sanity of MSR; then, it changes the MSR Bitmap of the target logical core (this is why we hold both the Physical Address and the Virtual Address of MSR Bitmap, the physical address for VMCS fields, and the virtual address to ease the modification and future deallocation).
+If it's a read (**RDMSR**) for low MSRs, then set the corresponding bit in MSR Bitmap Virtual Address, if it's a write (**WRMSR**) for the low MSRs, then modify the MSR Bitmap + 2048 (as noted in Intel manual) and exact the same thing for high MSRs (between _0xC0000000_ and _0xC0001FFF_) but don't forget the subtraction (_0xC0000000_) because _0xC000nnnn_ is not a valid bit.

 ```
 BOOLEAN